-- In the Model Builder window, expand the Results No >Ray Diagram 1 ► >Ray Trajectories 1 No node, then click Filter 1 ◄. - 2 Locate the Ray Selection section.
-From the Rays to include list, choose Logical expression. - 3 In the Logical expression for inclusion text field, type at(0,abs(gop.deltaqx)<0.1[mm].
-Only sagittal rays are rendered in this view.
+- 5 In the Model Builder window, expand the Results .
+Ray Diagram 1 ≥ Ray Trajectories 1 1 node, then click Filter 1 . - 6 Locate the Ray Selection section.
+From the Rays to include list, choose Logical expression. - 7 In the Logical expression for inclusion text field, type at(0,abs(gop.deltaqx)<0.1[mm]).
+This logical expression will render rays in the yz-plane.
+In this expression, at() is a special operator that takes two arguments.
+It evaluates the second argument at the solution time given by the first argument, so the logical expression abs(gop.deltaqx)<0.1[mm] is being evaluated at the initial ray positions.